hernantz/blog/content/its-the-competition-stupid.md

 There's a natural tendency for goverments to grow and freedoms to shrink.
 The government can default but not disappear.
 That is not fair with other competitors.

-Every policy that any organization imposes is an experiment basically.
-If the organization affects too many people, the experiment feels a lot like puting all the eggs in the same basket.
-Governments make decisions that are difficult in nature (basically they regulate how people should live), which is very dangerous if there is only one choice.
-Henseforth, centralized and external decision making doesn't seem like a good idea, even if the ones that make those decisions are doing what they think best.
-Governments should be as atomic as possible.

-See education, stupid regulations (gender on boards), clean energy, prohibition of drugs.
-Unforetold consequences of well [intentioned initiatives][7].

-The cost of switching to a different provider of public services is too high and sometimes unaffordable for a member of a society.
-The only choices left are:
-- You leave the country/state/province/city (if you are lucky you just leave the city, if you are unluky you leave the country, if you are really unluky you'll have to leave the region/continent)
-- You go outlaw
-- You change your government (if you are luky via elections or, if you are really unluky, via a revolution)

-Much more is achieved by lots of trial an error experiments rather than a single big plan

 > An economy has untold possible outcomes.
 Its complexity comes both from the
 > near infinite variety that can come from permutations of simple rules, and
 > from the fact that billions of humans are playing the game simultaneously,